zhaoshenzhai/mathwiki/Notes/finite_group.md

 Let $G$ be a {{< link file="group" display="group" type="references" >}}.
 The condition that (the underlying set of) $G$ is finite allows us to apply methods from finite combinatorics to analyze $G$.
 We give some group-theoretic frameworks for which such combinatorics can be applied to.

 >Such methods can become incredibly sophisticated; for instance, the classification of finite {{< link file="simple_group" display="simple" type="references" >}} groups is one of the major achievements of mathematics.
+We only touch on the very *very* basics here.

 # Group {{< link file="group_action" display="Actions" type="references" >}} on Sets